michaelboeding/ota_ble_update_manager/README.md

 # ota_ble_update_manager

-This component is used to allow for over the air updating using an esp32.
+This component is used for over the air updating using bluetooth for an esp32.